Connecticut

 If You Have Moved Within Your State

-Moved within the same town: the voter will have to update their voter registration to reflect their new address.
+Moved within the same town, to a new town in Connecticut: the voter will have to update their voter registration to reflect their new address.

-If the voter temporarily moves to another location, inside or outside the state (for example, to stay with family at another location), this should not affect the voter’s eligibility to vote in the town in which they are registered so long as the voter does not register to vote elsewhere and maintain a residence in the town in which they are registered.
+If the voter temporarily moves to another location, inside or outside the state (for example, to stay with family at another location), this should not affect the voter’s eligibility to vote in the town in which they are registered so long as the voter maintains a residence in the town in which they are registered and does not register to vote elsewhere.

 A voter can register and vote in person on Election Day at their town’s Election Day Registration location.
 To register in person, the voter will need to supply proof of identity and residence.
-The voter should contact their local Registrar of Voters for information about location, hours of operation, and acceptable forms of identification.
+The voter should contact their local Town Clerk for information about location, hours of operation, and acceptable forms of identification

 If You are in the Military or Are an Overseas Voter